stanford-crfm/levanter/docs/tutorials/Fine-Tuning-Semantic-Parsing.md

 - We added the `lora` section to specify the LoRA parameters.
 All of the parameters are set to the default values.
 - We increased the number of steps by 1 more epoch.
 LoRA fine-tuning uses less parameters, so it regularizes better and we can train for more steps.
 - We increased the learning rate to 3e-4, but we did not do very thorough hyperparameter tuning.
 We expect there might be a better learning rate.
-- We found weight decay at 0.1 to lead to better results than no weight decay, so we set it at 0.1.
+- We found weight decay at 0.1 leads to better results than no weight decay, so we set it at 0.1.

 ```yaml
 data: "gs://levanter-data/fine-tuning/gem-viggo/GEM_viggo_train.jsonl"